Get Help Today(877) 648-4288

 - More than once wanted to cut down or stop drinking, or tried to, but couldn’t?

 - Experienced cravings: a strong need, or urge, to drink?

 The more criteria people meet, the more urgent it is for them to get treatment.
 However, anyone who exhibits any of the criteria for an AUD is highly advised to seek treatment immediately.
 Sadly, less than 10 percent of people with an AUD get any treatment.
-According to the US National Library of Medicine, the causes include a combination of genetic, lifestyle, and environmental factors.
+According to the US National Library of Medicine, the causes of alcoholism include a combination of genetic, lifestyle, and environmental factors.
 While you may have control over some of these factors, you cannot control your genetics.
 How much do the genetics of alcoholism really come into play?

 Nature vs Nurture

 Substance use very often travels from one generation to the next, and both men and women can inherit a propensity towards alcohol dependence.
 How a person is raised and what they are exposed to can be a predictor of becoming an alcoholic later in life.
 Growing up in family with an alcoholic can normalize unhealthy drinking habits which can lead to children developing an AUD later on in life.
 Early conduct problems and underage alcohol use often can be traced back to being raised in an alcoholic family.
 These children may have poor emotional regulation and lack social skills.
 Poor social skills might get the kids rejected from a mainstream social circle and lead them to associate with substance-using peers instead.

 Help is out there

 Reach out to a dedicated treatment provider and learn how you can create the life you want.

 Being involved in school and having good parent support can protect a child’s mental health, but if the parent is an alcoholic and has a close relationship with their child, that makes the child more likely to imitate the parent’s drinking behaviors.
 People with avoidance coping styles are also more likely to develop an AUD if they use alcohol to reduce stress and anxiety.